inauman/zenai-programming-rituals/zenai/milestone_0_sprint_planning.md

 6. **Draft [projectplan.md](projectplan.md)**
    Numbered list of tasks with scope, owner (if applicable), and completion tracking expectations.

+## 🛡️ Environment-Specific Configs
+For dev, UAT, and prod, maintain separate config files (e.g., `tauri.conf.json`, `tauri.prod.conf.json`).
+Use the `--config` flag to select the appropriate config at build or run time.
+Never manually toggle config values for different environments.

+## 🧠 Schema-First Ritual
+Before editing any configuration, always consult the latest official schema or documentation.
+Validate config changes immediately after each edit to catch errors early.
+Avoid assuming property names or locations based on prior versions.

+## 🔄 Retrospective Ritual
+At the end of each major task or milestone, pause for a brief retrospective: What went well?
+What could be improved?
+What will we do differently next time?

 ---

 ## 🔄 Feedback Expectations